ovh/docs/pages/cloud/private-cloud/vmware_carp/guide.en-gb.md

 ![select VM](images/vcenter_select_vm_edit.png){.thumbnail}

-Once done, you can retrieve the **vmid** from the URL:
+Once done, you can retrieve the **vmId** from the URL:

 ![retrieve vmid](images/vcenter_vmID_edit.png){.thumbnail}

-- To enable promiscuous mode on a Virtual Machine:
+#### Enabling promiscuous mode on a Virtual Machine

+Use the following API call:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/vm/{vmId}/enableCarp
 >

+Enter the following information:

+- `serviceName`: name of your PCC
+- `vmId`:` vmID previously retrieved from vSphere or from the API
+- `datacenterId`: previously retrieved from the API
+- `macAddress`: the macAddress of the network interface of the VM where CARP needs to be enabled

-- To disable promiscuous mode on a Virtual Machine:
+#### Disabling promiscuous mode on a Virtual Machine

+Use the following API call:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/vm/{vmId}/disableCarp
 >

-- To verify if it has been activated on the Virtual Machine:
+#### Verifying if promiscuous mode has been activated on the Virtual Machine:

+Use the following API call:

 > [!api]
 >